albertintech/apai/docs/judiciary/fjbaa/the-case-for-twelve-years.md

 Calabresi and Lindgren observed that eighteen-year terms would produce two appointments per presidential term on a nine-seat Court with biennial scheduling.
 The formula is straightforward: nine seats multiplied by a two-year appointment frequency equals eighteen years.
 This mathematical elegance became the proposal's primary selling point.
 Subsequent scholarship -- including DiTullio and Schochet's "Saving This Honorable Court," Carrington and Cramton's edited symposium volume, the American Academy of Arts and Sciences Working Group Report, and multiple Brennan Center analyses -- adopted the eighteen-year figure with little independent derivation.

 The Chilton et al. "Designing Supreme Court Term Limits" study (2021), which provides the most rigorous empirical framework for evaluating term-limits proposals, treats term length as the least analytically interesting of its nine design decisions.
 The authors note the tradeoffs and move on, essentially accepting the consensus without stress-testing it.
-As the FJBAA's Chilton Framework Evaluation observes, no proposal in the literature argues for eighteen years with the rigor that the Act argues for twelve.
+As the Act's Chilton Framework Evaluation observes, no proposal in the literature argues for eighteen years with the rigor that the Act argues for twelve.

 The eighteen-year consensus rests on several assumptions that deserve scrutiny.